IsacPasianotto/Parallel-Programming-HPC/jacobi-one-side/README.md

 To compile the code, you will need to manually link the `hwloc` library.
 Moreover, in order to let the code run properly, you will need to set the `LD_LIBRARY_PATH` environment variable to the path where the `hwloc` library is installed, as showed in the example [`sbatcher-topology.sh`](./sbatcher-topology.sh) script.

+### 2.1 Results of the topology-explorer

+After running the code (the output is recorded in the file [`topology.log`](./topology.log)), I have obtained that nodes in the DCGP partition have the following topology:

+- The total number of cores is 112
+- The node has 2 cpu sockets
+- each cpu has in total 56 cores
+- each cpu has 4 NUMA regions
+- each NUMA region has 14 cores

 ## 3. Modification to the original code